 To make a fringed flower, roll the fringed paper into a tight coil using a slotted quilling tool.
 Apply a little glue at the end of the strip to hold the shape of the coil.
 Wait for the glue to dry, then press the fringe down.
 The fringe can also be curled with a tool if required.

 Here's how to make a flower with a nice centre.
 Glue a strip of thin quilling paper about 10cm long to a fringed strip of paper.
 Start making a coil by rolling from the end of the thin paper strip.
-Continue to roll carefully over the area where the two papers are joined, so that the fringed paper wraps around the smaller coil.
+Continue to roll carefully over the area where the two papers are joined so that the fringed paper wraps around the smaller coil.
 Finish making the coil by applying a little glue at the end of the fringed paper.
-Press the fringe down and you will see the flower have a nice solid white centre.
+Press the fringe down and you will see the flower has a nice solid white centre.

 The flower can also have a fringed centre of a different colour by using two strips of fringed paper of two different colours.
 With a little bit of imagination and creativity, you can use a few more colours for each flower.

-Cutting the fringes
+Cutting the Fringes

-The white colour will form the centre of the flower and the slanting blue fringe gives an interesting appearance to the flower.
-I have used a short strip of fringe for this flower and its petals look spaced out.
+The white colour will form the centre of the flower, and the slanting blue fringe gives an interesting appearance to the flower.
+I have used a short strip of fringe for this flower, and its petals look spaced out.
 The longer the length of the fringed paper strip, the fuller the flower will look.

 Be creative.
 Make a quilled flower pot for the fringed flowers.
 Use a combination of colours for making the flowers.
 Vary the width and length of the paper strips.
 With this technique and variations, the types of fringed flowers you can make will be endless.